niess/alouette/docs/docs/api.md

 {: .justify}

 !!! note
-    &tau; decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
+    $\tau$ decay modes are indexed according to TAUOLA, see e.g. Appendix C of [Davidson et al. (2012)][Davidson2012] for a description of available modes.
     If set to zero, then the decay is randomised over all modes, according to branching ratios.